petdance/bobby-tables/s/com_automation.md

 Dim qdf As QueryDef
 Set qdf = dbs.CreateQueryDef("", "SELECT * FROM Students WHERE FirstName = ?")
 qdf.Parameters(0) = "Robert' OR 1=1; --"
-' The same as:
+' This is the same as:
 '   qdf.Parameters,Item(0).Value = "Robert' OR 1=1; --"
-' but the first line makes use of default properties
+' but it makes use of default properties -- ParameterCollection.Item, and Parameter.Value

 Dim rs As DAO.Recordset
 Set rs = qdf.OpenRecordset